 Grade 10 2018-2019 Courses

-This course explores social, economic, and political developments and events and their impact on the lives of different groups in Canada since 1914.
+This course explores social, economic, and political developments and events and their impact on the lives of different individuals, groups and communities, including First Nations, Metis and Inuit individuals and communities, in Canada since 1914.
 Students will examine the role of conflict and cooperation in Canadian society, Canada’s evolving role within the global community, and the impact of various individuals, organizations, and events on Canadian identity, citizenship, and heritage.
+Students will develop an understanding of some of the political developments and government policies that have had a lasting impact on First Nations, Metis, and Inuit individuals and communities.
 They will develop their ability to apply the concepts of historical thinking and the historical inquiry process, including the interpretation and analysis of evidence, when investigating key issues and events in Canadian history since 1914.

-This course focuses on the social context of historical developments and events and how they have affected the lives of people in Canada since 1914.
+This course focuses on the social context of historical developments and events and how they have affected the lives of people in Canada, including First Nations, Metis and Inuit individuals and communities since 1914.
 Students will explore interactions between various communities in Canada as well as contributions of individuals and groups to Canadian heritage and identity.
+Students will develop an understanding of some key political developments and government policies that have had an impact on First Nations, Metis, and Inuit individuals and communities.
 Students will develop their ability to apply the concepts of historical thinking and the historical inquiry process, including the interpretation and analysis of evidence, when investigating the continuing relevance of historical developments and how they have helped shape communities in present-day Canada.

 This course explores rights and responsibilities associated with being an active citizen in a democratic society.
 Students will explore issues of civic importance such as healthy schools, community planning, environmental responsibility, and the influence of social media, while developing their understanding of the role of civic engagement and of political processes in the local, national, and/or global community.
 Students will apply the concepts of political thinking and the political inquiry process to investigate, and express informed opinions about, a range of political issues and developments that are both of significance in today’s world and of personal interest to them.